 Although you can use Tools > Macros > Run Macro to run all macros, this is not efficient for frequently run macros.
 See “” on page 404 for more information.

-A more common technique for frequently used macros is to assign the macro a toolbar icon, menu item, keyboard shortcut, or a button embedded in a document.
+A more common technique for frequently used macros is to link the macro to a toolbar icon, menu item, keyboard shortcut, or a button embedded in a document.
 While choosing a method, it is also good to ask questions such as:

 Should the macro be available for only one document, or globally for all documents?